Revenue model

 A revenue model is a framework for generating financial income.
-It identifies which revenue source to pursue, what value to offer, how to price the value, and who pays for the value.
+There can be a variety of ways for revenue generation such as the production model, manufacturing model, as well as the construction model.
+A revenue model identifies which revenue source to pursue, what value to offer, how to price the value, and who pays for the value.
 It is a key component of a company's business model.
-It primarily identifies what product or service will be created in order to generate revenues and the ways in which the product or service will be sold.
+A revenue model primarily identifies what product or service will be created and sold in order to generate revenues.

-Without a clear and well-defined revenue model; in other words, a clear plan of how to generate revenues, new businesses will more likely struggle due to costs which they will not be able to offset.
+Without a clear and well-defined revenue model new businesses will be more likely to struggle.
 By having a clear revenue model, a business can focus on a target audience, fund development plans for a product or service, establish marketing plans, open a line of credit and raise capital.

 Types

 The type of revenue model that is available to a firm depends, in large part, on the activities the firm performs, and how it charges for those.
 Various models by which to generate revenue include the following.